albangaignard/sharp-prov-toolbox/README.md

 Then, when this jar is in your classpath, you can benefit from PROV inferences as follows.

-A PROV RDF graph can be loaded with the JENA API :
+An RDF PROV graph can be loaded with the JENA API :

     String inputGraph = "Your PROV graph in TTL syntax";
     Model data = ModelFactory.createDefaultModel();